safecircleia/landing26/docs/RESEND_NEWSLETTER.md

    - Give it a name (e.g., "Newsletter Subscribers")
    - Copy the Audience ID and add it to your environment variables

+4. **Configure From Email** (Optional):
+   - Add a `RESEND_FROM_EMAIL` environment variable with the email address you want to send from
+   - If not set, the system will default to `noreply@safecircle.com`
+   - Make sure the domain is verified in your Resend account

 ### 3. How It Works

 The integration automatically: